knbknb/perplexity-api-search/README.md

 - the code in this repo was more a personal learning tool than a practical one.
 - this repo implements an  incredibly awkward
   and convoluted way to interact with the Perplexity API.
-- in 2023-2024 there were ~10 models available via the Perplexity API.
+- in 2023-2024 there were ~10 models available via the Perplexity API .
-  Those were rather diverse.
+  Those were rather diverse, from different vendors.
-- in 2025, the ~5 current models are kind of similar.
+- in 2025, the ~5 current models are kind of similar, built by Perplexity independently.
+  Maybe based on DeepSeek's open-source/openweights LLMs, but not sure.

 ```

 ### Batch Prompting the Perplexity Web-APIs

-In 2024, the [Perplexity API endpoints](https://docs.perplexity.ai/docs/model-cards)   were actually just "wrappers" or fine-tuned variants of Meta's important family of models, the [Llama models](https://github.com/meta-llama/).
-So those models were worth exploring via the Perplexity API.
-I know that there are many other ways to interact with the Llama models, but I
-wanted to try this one.

 A command-line script that will create _very_ verbose output with many details of the API requests and responses.
 The output is saved in a markdown textfile in `final_output/` directory.